 4. Post-Booking Package

 After your client has officially booked you and signed the contract, your next priority is to inform them of what you can offer to them in regard to products.
-The post-booking package email lets your clients know all of the awesome things you can do with their wedding photos.
+The post-booking wedding photography packages email lets your clients know all of the awesome things you can do with their wedding photos.
 If you offer more than one, split this into three separate emails.
 You can use the same template, just update the additional offers you include in each package.
 Your post-booking package template would look something like this:

 Hi [Client Name],